6 Ways to Help Ease Your Child’s Preschool Separation Anxiety

 Practice Brief Separations

 Start with brief separations well before the first day of school approaches.
+This not only helps to give you an idea of your toddler’s level of separation anxiety, but it also helps them get used to being apart.
 Try stepping out of the room and announcing when you return.
 As your child becomes more comfortable with brief separations, try leaving them with a family member or babysitter for small periods of time.
-This helps them practice being away from you and seeing you come back home.
+This helps them practice being away from you and seeing you come back home, which can reduce their separation anxiety.
 A group play date with limited adult intervention might be the best practice for preschool.

 Plan a Visit Before School Starts